Work From Home Resources

 - If you aren't taking any classes, structure your time around sleep.
 Try to maintain consistent sleep and wake times every day, including weekends.
 Sleep research says +/- 30 minutes of the same sleep and wake times.
 Try for +/-1 hour if that's too hard.

 - Resist all temptation to take your laptop to bed and work.
 Reserve the bed for restful sleep and avoid reading, using electronics, doing work, or scrolling on your phone in bed.

-- Now that you're working at home, decide whether you value designated work hours or are want to work flexibly throughout the day.
+- Decide whether you value designated work hours or are want to work flexibly throughout the day.

 - Activity: Schedule the following activities: